-LANGUE ET CULTURE DE LA FRANCOPHONIE 11.....(FLCF 11) (4 credits)
+LANGUE ET CULTURE DE LA FRANCOPHONIE 11

 The Grade 11 language arts program continues to put an equal emphasis on the four language areas: listening, speaking, reading, and writing.
 Students are introduced to new forms of written and oral expression - debates, poetry, psychological novels, plays - and begin their study of classical French literature.